ajozefiak/SelfNormalizedResets/README.md

 This repository provides the official implementation of Self-Normalized Resets for Plasticity in Continual Learning (ICLR 2025).

 ## Latest Update
+- [August 6, 2025]: The all_shakespeare.txt dataset and a temporary barebones implementation of the Permuted Shakespeare experiment have been released.
 - [June 5, 2025]：An initial code base implementing SNR for the Permuted MNIST experiments is released.
 Code for convolutional layers is present.
 The remaining implementations and experiments will be released progressively.